Instrumented Load Pins for Sheave Applications

 Variable Wrap Angle

-The cross section of the bi-axial clevis pin illustrates gage alignment.
+The cross section of the bi-axial load pin illustrates gage alignment.
 The gages marked Y will sense load component Py, while the gages marked X will sense loads in the Px direction.
 Given the outputs from the two bridges as Ex and Ey, and constants (Kx,Ky), derived from calibration data*, the resultant force P is determined by:

 Px = Kx Ex